MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/openai-speech.md

 ms.author: eur
 zone_pivot_groups: programming-languages-csharp-python
 keywords: speech to text, openai
-#customer intent: As a developer, I want to create a voice-based chat system to talk to the OpenAI application I host through Azure to simplify AI interactions.
+#customer intent: As a developer, I want to create a voice-based chat system to talk to the Azure OpenAI application I host through Azure to simplify AI interactions.
 ---

 # Azure OpenAI speech to speech chat